|Table of contents|

 - Go stones made from semiprecious stone are available from Algorithmic Artisan.
 See this review.

 Should you want to buy shell and slate stones, be prepared to pay for them.
-The slate is (relatively) easily found, but the shell is (very) expensive.
+The slate is (relatively) easily found, but the shell is expensive.
 Shell stones are also judged to be 'better' (and more expensive) if there is a large number of visible lines on them, especially if the lines are straight.

 Shell stones are often identified by "grade" (印).
 For stones made from shell harvested off the coast of Japan the grades are: Flower (Hana 花), Moon (Tsuki 月) and Snow (Yuki 雪), from lowest to highest.
 Snow grade are the whitest stones with the finest pattern (and thus the most expensive).
-Moon and flower or "standard" grade have broader lines and slight discoloration.
+Moon and flower or "standard" grade have broader lines and may have slight discoloration.
 For stones made from clams harvested off the coast of Baja California (Mexico) the grades are Standard (or utility) (Jitsuyo 実用), Moon (tsuki 月 ), and Snow (yuki 雪).
 Japanese clam stones are several times the price of stones made from Mexican clams.

 The price of shell stones also varies considerably depending on thickness.
-Thickness is expressed in units of 号 ("gō"), a traditional Japanese measure of distance.
+Thickness is expressed in units of 号 ("gō"), a traditional Japanese measure of length.
 30号 is 8.0mm and 35号 is 9.8mm.
 It is quite difficult to find shells large enough to give stones 10 mm and above.

 Traditionally, shell stones have been made from hamaguri ( Meretrix lusoria).
 Because these clams often don't reach the necessary thickness, go stones are sometimes made from the Giant Clam ( Tridacna gigas) instead.
 That species is classified as vulnerable, which has led to some concerns.